You-know-who-skills/Winc-Academy-opdrachten-per-24-01-2023/superpy/README.md

-If you want to manage **existing files** which already contain products or if you want to create **new files** to add products, please copy the code below and paste it in your terminal as shown above in the screenshot and press 'Enter' on your keyboard.
+If you want to manage **existing files** which already contain products or if you want to create **new files** to add products:
+* Copy the code below as shown above in the screenshot
+* Paste the code in your terminal as shown above in the screenshot
+* Press 'Enter' on your keyboard
+* Done!

 ```sh